- Anorexia nervosa is a serious eating disorder characterized by restricted food intake and fear of weight gain.

 - Studying nutrition labels (without a medical reason) and counting calories

-- Turning down foods they previously enjoyed
+- Turning down foods or food groups they previously enjoyed

 - Using the bathroom (including taking showers) right after meals in order to purge (e.g., vomiting, exercising, or using laxatives)